 20 Consider, the semi-conductor (SC) industry, which is a key input to the computer hardware industry.
 Much of the output is invisible at the aggregate level because semi-conductor products are intermediate inputs to other industries rather than deliverables to final demand - consumption and investment goods.
 Moreover, SC plays a role in the improvements in quality and performance of other products like-computers, communication equipment and scientific instruments.
-Failure to account for them leads us to miss the role of key industries that produce intermediate inputs and importance of intermediate inputs for the industries that use them.
-(Jorgenson, Ho and Stiroh (2005), Productivity, volume 3).

-and output, using industry level price data for capital, labour and intermediate inputs, and output. e.g., PY_j ; PL_j , PK_j ; PE_j .
-PM_j , PS_j .
+Failure to account for them leads us to and output, using industry level price data for capital, labour and intermediate inputs, and output. e.g., PY_j; PL_j, PK_j; PE_j.
+PM_j, PS_j.
 The industry price of an input varies across industries due to compositional effects as industries expend different shares of their investment on each type of asset.
 The same is true for all inputs.